Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   into clipboard.

   [HINT]
-    Dragging the mouse while SHIFT key is pressed selects rectangular block of text.
+    Dragging the mouse while Alt key is pressed selects rectangular block of text.
     This function is from the original TeraTerm.